ptv-logistics/xserver.net/README.md

   Bugfixes:
   - Some minor bugfixes
-  - Fixed rendering error if the Container-Control set UseLayoutRounding
+  - Fixed rendering error if the Container-Control sets UseLayoutRounding

   Changes and Optimizations:
   - Added support for integration of XMap2 Layers including Feature Layers